Lab of Animal Ecology

 Postdocs

-• Dr Jessica Meade - Postdoctoral Research Fellow (Western Sydney University).
-Topic: Movement ecology of flying-foxes
+• Dr Jessica Meade - Postdoctoral Research Fellow and Lecturer in Movement Ecology (Western Sydney University).
+Topics: i) movement ecology of flying-foxes; ii) improving flying-fox conservation management.

-• Fiona Backhouse - Postdoctoral Research Fellow (Cornell University, Western Sydney University) Topic: Cultural evolution in lyrebirds
+• Dr Fiona Backhouse - Postdoctoral Research Fellow (Cornell University; Western Sydney University) Topic: Cultural evolution in lyrebirds

 PhD Students